 Hot springs of Chacapi-Yanque | Photo by marialumr

-Curiosities of the Colca Canyon
+Curiosities of Colca Canyon

-• Its highest point is the snow-capped Ampato, which reaches 6,388 meters above sea level.
+• Its highest point is Mount Ampato, at 6,388 m a.s.l.

-Entrance tickets to the Colca Canyon
+Tickets to Colca Canyon

 Foreign touristS/ 70.00